Cass1022/stm32-rtos-sensor-system/README.md

 <img width="835" height="374" alt="Screenshot 2026-04-05 at 9 32 55 PM" src="https://github.com/user-attachments/assets/97912ca8-e626-4afb-8195-307c030c12be" />

+Sensor data is acquired by the Sensor Task on a fixed 50ms schedule and passed via FreeRTOS queues to the Processing Task for filtering.
+Processed data is then distributed to the Display Task (SSD1306 over I2C) and the Comms Task (UART).

 ## Hardware
 - STM32F446RE Nucleo-64
 - HC-SR04 ultrasonic distance sensor